mmillerWaco/ShopifyDocs/docs/README.md

 * Shopify Total
 Attach your Shopify report to your other daily cash processing paperwork.

-Notes For Cash Journal Processing – In Addition to the Cash Journal Import SOP
+## Notes For Cash Journal Processing
+In Addition to the Cash Journal Import SOP
 * You will have two credit card reports – one from CardPointee and one from Authorize.net.
-* When updating the lines in the Munis journal entry, you will have 3 lines for each day with Shopify sales included: o	Deposit slip number (for cash) o	64mmddyyCC (for CardPointee transactions) o	64mmddyyCCSP (for Authorize.net transactions)
+* When updating the lines in the Munis journal entry, you will have 3 lines for each day with Shopify sales included:
+    * Deposit slip number (for cash)
+    * 64mmddyyCC (for CardPointee transactions)
+    * 64mmddyyCCSP (for Authorize.net transactions)

+## Shipping
-Preparing Merchandise for Shipping
+### Preparing Merchandise for Shipping
-Print shipping labels and packing slips from Shopify – keep these two documents together for each order throughout this process.
+1. Print shipping labels and packing slips from Shopify – keep these two documents together for each order throughout this process.
-Pull items for each packing slip from the designated online (Shopify) merchandise area.
+2. Pull items for each packing slip from the designated online (Shopify) merchandise area.
 Check twice to make sure the items you pulled are the exact items (size, color, print, etc.) indicated on the packing slip.
-You will choose packaging materials based on the shipping method selected by the customer and indicated on the shipping label.
+3. You will choose packaging materials based on the shipping method selected by the customer and indicated on the shipping label.
-Box items, be sure to carefully wrap any breakables.
+4. Box items, be sure to carefully wrap any breakables.
 As you pack the box/envelope check items against the packing slip one more time.
-Insert the packing slip and thank you note (and for Waco Welcome Center, our Visitor Guide) before sealing the package.
+5. Insert the packing slip and thank you note (and for Waco Welcome Center, our Visitor Guide) before sealing the package.
-Apply the label to the package for shipping.
+6. Apply the label to the package for shipping.
-Notify the shipping company to pick up the package.
+7. Notify the shipping company to pick up the package.
 (Susan will check to see if this is automatically done through Shipping Easy) Check during actual online transaction.
-Mark the transaction as complete in Shopify.
+8. Mark the transaction as complete in Shopify.
-Complete each order individually.
+9. Complete each order individually.
 Do not attempt to work on more than one order at a time!